A federal government Website managed by the U.S. Department of Health and Human Services

 Washington, D.C.
 20201

-Vaccinated and unvaccinated children may develop rotavirus disease more than once because there are many different types of rotavirus and because neither vaccine nor natural infection provides full immunity (protection) from future infections.
+Vaccinated and unvaccinated children may develop rotavirus disease more than once.
+That is because neither vaccine nor natural infection provides full immunity (protection) from future infections.
 Usually a person’s first infection with rotavirus causes the most severe symptoms.

-Prior to that, almost all children in the United States were infected with rotavirus before their 5th birthday.
-Each year in the United States in the pre-vaccine period, rotavirus was responsible for more than 400,000 doctor visits; more than 200,000 emergency room visits; 55,000 to 70,000 hospitalizations; and 20 to 60 deaths in children younger than five years of age.
+Before rotavirus vaccine, rotavirus disease was a common and serious health problem for children in the United States.
+Almost all U.S. children had at least one rotavirus infection before their 5th birthday.
+Each year in the United States, rotavirus was responsible for more than 400,000 doctor visits; more than 200,000 emergency room visits; 55,000 to 70,000 hospitalizations; and 20 to 60 deaths in children younger than five years of age.

 Microscopic view of rotavirus.